fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Ayyub lived in the Roman land for a further seventy years after his affliction.
 He preached to them the religion of Monotheism, One God.
 However, they later changed the religion of Ibraheem after his death.

+Allah said:

-Allah said: `"And take in your hand a bundle of reeds and strike with it, and do not break your oath.
-And We found him patient, a good slave, verily he was patient.
-(Qur’an 38:44)`
+    "And take in your hand a bundle of reeds and strike with it, and do not break your oath.
+And We found him patient, a good slave, verily he was patient."
+    Quran, surah Saad (The letter Saad) 38:44

 This speaks about His mercy upon Ayyub when Ayyub had sworn that he would whip his wife one hundred lashes.
 It is said that he made the oath because she sold her plaits.
 It is also said that Shaytân came to her disguised as a doctor (physician) and described to her some medicines for Ayyub.
 When she came and informed Ayyub, he knew it was Shaytân and subsequently swore that he would whip her one hundred lashes.
 When Allah cured him, He told him to take a bundle of reeds, bunch them together as one and then to hit her only once.
 This one hit was considered one hundred, thus he could fulfill his oath this way.